Theology on Tap

 Theology on Tap is a program of lectures sponsored by a number of local Catholic dioceses.
 The lectures, which are often given by noted spiritual leaders and religious academics, address current topics in religion and theology, and are notable and sometimes controversial for their venue, which is normally a bar or restaurant.
 The concept has become common among other Christian denominations, particularly Episcopalians, Lutherans, Anglicans, and some Presbyterian, Methodist, and progressive Baptist churches.

 History

 The series was co-founded in June 1981 in Arlington Heights, Illinois, by Father John Cusick, resident of Old St. Patrick's Parish and director of the archdiocese's Young Adult ministry, and Father Jack Wall, as the result of comments made by a recent college graduate who was "concerned about his personal identity and finding meaning in life."

 Lecture topics have included the sacrament of reconciliation (commonly referred to as confession), Christian values, faith and work, relationship issues, small faith communities, decision making or discernment, embryonic stem-cell research, religious fundamentalism, the relevance of the church in the modern world and to public policy, and women's role in the church.

 Reach

 Since its inception, the program has spread to more than 180 parishes and dioceses and at least six other countries, including Canada, Italy, Taiwan, the Philippines, Ireland, Australia and Hong Kong.

-As of Spring 2007, the Archdiocese of Chicago collaborates with RENEW International, a Catholic ministry organization, to expand and service Theology on Tap efforts in dioceses and parishes in the US and abroad.